mSOC-io/webtraffic-reference/README.md

 Likely: Suspicious

 The presence of this request in the log files likely indicates and attempt to GET Sendgrid API Credentials.
-A request of this nature should generally be considered suspicious unless it is part of some authorized activity. https://stackoverflow.com/questions/71330025/how-do-i-implement-sendgrid-env-file
+A request of this nature should generally be considered suspicious unless it is part of some authorized activity.
+Often, this type of activity leads to attempts to abuse the SendGrid API. https://stackoverflow.com/questions/71330025/how-do-i-implement-sendgrid-env-file
 _________________
 **GET /actuator/gateway/routes HTTP/1.1**